pingidentity/pingone-sample-app-ios/Passkeys/Passkeys_Implementation.md

 <a name="davinci_setup"></a>
 ### 1. DaVinci setup
+In this sample app, we use the DaVinci implementation to function as the backend for the passkeys flows.
+Using DaVinci is not mandatory.
+The backend can be anything that is backed by PingOne MFA.

 **Note**: If you use a different backend to implement the FIDO server calls, skip this step and go to [Association file setup](#association_file_setup).

 #### PingOne environment